ochinchina/docker-test/start-minikube.md

 ```shell
 $ minikube start
 ```
-the minikube will start to download OS and the kubernetes from network.
+the minikube will start to download OS, the kubernetes from network and start it.

 ### start minikube with proxy

+If your machine is behind the http_proxy, the minikube should be srated with following command:
 ```shell
 $ minikube start --docker-env HTTP_PROXY=http://$YOURPROXY:PORT \
                  --docker-env HTTPS_PROXY=https://$YOURPROXY:PORT